geo-fluid-dynamics/smart_data_hub/README.md

 research areas, such as the [ice data hub](https://doi.org/10.23689/fidgeo-5735).

 ## Installation
 This repository contains a submodule [sim_data_hub](https://github.com/geo-fluid-dynamics/sim_data_hub.git).
+The sim data hub offers guidelines on creating your own data hub and serves as a platform to connect with the GUI.
 If you want to clone the project with a submodule, follow the steps below:
 1. Clone the current repository:
    ```
     git clone https://github.com/geo-fluid-dynamics/smart_data_hub.git